elgoesto/FinalProject/REPORT.md

 ## Progress
 The first big difference with the DESIGN.md document is the structure of the database.
-The first design caused big troubles when trying to search for a user bij name.
+The first design caused big troubles when trying to search for a user by name.
 So now 2 tables are made, one for username with user ID as child.
 The second for user ID with child favorite books.